open-mmlab/mmgeneration/README.md

 ## Highlight

 * **Positional Encoding as Spatial Inductive Bias in GANs (CVPR2021)** has been released in `MMGeneration`.  [\[Config\]](configs/positional_encoding_in_gans/README.md), [\[Project Page\]](https://nbei.github.io/gan-pos-encoding.html)
+* Conditional GANs have been supported in our toolkit.
+More methods and pre-trained weights will come soon.
 * Mixed-precision training (FP16) for StyleGAN2 has been supported.
 Please check [the comparison](configs/styleganv2/README.md) between different implementations.
 ## Changelog